 Incoming search terms:

-- powershell adoption
+- i hate powershell

-- powershell is hard
+- powershell is quite hard to learn

 The best database career advice you’ve never heard!